devnationworld/resources/README.md

 ## Articles
+[That Salesforce outage: Global DNS downfall started by one engineer trying a quick fix.](https://www.theregister.com/2021/05/19/salesforce_root_cause/)" We found a circular dependency where the tool that we use to get into production had a dependency on the DNS servers being active".
+[THEREGISTER]

+[Angular launches a new feature request process.](https://blog.angular.io/new-feature-request-process-a9f69d106fc8) You can view their new process in this blog post.
+[BLOG.ANGULAR]

+[Watch out: These unsubscribe emails only lead to further spam.](https://www.bleepingcomputer.com/news/security/watch-out-these-unsubscribe-emails-only-lead-to-further-spam/) Scammers use fake 'unsubscribe' spam emails to confirm valid email accounts to be used in future phishing and spam campaigns.
+[BLEEPINGCOMPUTER]

+[The battle of the data platform.](https://www.cpard.xyz/posts/the_battle_of_the_data_platform/) This post discusses what the next big thing in tech in the ‘20s will be and which companies look like the main contenders.
+[CPARD]

+[82% of developers get this 3 line CSS quiz wrong.](https://lea.verou.me/2021/05/82-of-developers-get-this-3-line-css-quiz-wrong/) Before you read the full article, take a moment to think about what you would vote!
+[LEA.VEROU]

+[What's the best place to host Next.js site?](https://kontent.ai/blog/comparison-of-jamstack-hosting-platforms-for-next-js) You’ve built your Next.js site and now you want to put it online for the world to see.
+Which platform is the best to host it?
+[KONTENT]

+[Hello, world.
+Meet Developer Nation!](https://developereconomics.com/blog/hello-world-meet-developer-nation) It’s a new era for our community, Developer Economics is now Developer Nation.
+With a new name comes a new responsibility, read about our vision, and how you can get involved.
+[DEVELOPERNATION]

+[The sentences about XR I’m tired of hearing.](https://skarredghost.com/2021/05/27/sentences-about-xr-tired-hearing/) Skarredghost decided to write this satirical post to list some of these sentences about XR that he's tired of hearing about.
+[SKARREDGHOST]

+[The Simpsons meets Data Visualization.](https://towardsdatascience.com/the-simpsons-meets-data-visualization-ef8ef0819d13) Armed with access to just about anything that Homer has ever said, Adam Reevesman couldn’t resist putting on his data scientist hat in order to tease out some insights from one of the most prominent animated television shows of the past three decades.
+[TOWARDSDATASCIENCE]

+[The worst question you can ask a software developer.](https://betterprogramming.pub/the-worst-question-you-can-ask-a-software-developer-ddbcd5956eb4) Managers ask it.
+Developers hate it.
+Can you guess what it is?
+[BETTERPROGAMMING]

+[An in-depth look at Angular 12.](https://javascript.plainenglish.io/angular-12-in-depth-7741e759c72) Angular 12 has just been released.
+Time to discover what’s new!.
+[JAVASCRIPT.PLAINENGLISH]

+[Why programmers should add journaling to their daily routine.](https://dev.to/andrewbaisden/why-programmers-should-add-journaling-to-their-daily-routine-o5j) See the benefits of tracking moods, goals, happiness and habits.
+[DEVTO]

+[The art of accessing APIs.](https://codeburst.io/the-art-of-accessing-apis-bf1a25338fac) An overview of what APIs are, examples of popular APIs, and a brief tutorial on how to make requests.
+[CODEBURST]

+[Understanding the Node.js event Loop.](https://dzone.com/articles/understanding-the-nodejs-event-loop?edition=673400) JavaScript is single-threaded, so how does it handle asynchronous code without blocking the main thread while it waits for an action to complete?
+[DZONE]

 [Open Source on Mars: Community powers NASA’s Ingenuity Helicopter.](https://github.com/readme/nasa-ingenuity-helicopter) Nearly 12,000 people contributed code, documentation, graphic design, and more to the open source software that made Ingenuity’s launch possible.
 To celebrate this moment in open source history, GitHub added a new badge to profiles of those contributors.
 [GITHUB]

 [To overcome imposter syndrome, think in systems.](https://alifeofproductivity.com/to-overcome-imposter-syndrome-think-in-systems/) Success comes when you work intelligently within a system of interconnected parts.
 Understanding the system you’re in, and the intelligent ways in which you interact with it, goes a long way towards understanding the success you’ve achieved—and overcoming imposter syndrome.
 [ALIFEOFPRODUCTIVITY]